-The student must offer an oral defense of her/his thesis to her/his committee, and it is expected that the defense be completed on campus.
+The student must offer an oral defense of his/her thesis to his/her committee.
+The Oral Defense must be scheduled not later than one week before Commencement.
 The thesis supervisor is responsible, in consultation with the student, to set a defense date.
 The supervisor may invite other faculty members to join the committee for the defense.
 The oral examination may also be open to the public or held in private, as determined by the committee.

 Depending on the judgment of the committee a thesis may be 1) approved as submitted; 2) approved with minor corrections; or 3) deferred pending major revisions.
-In the case of 3) above, the chairperson will notify the Seminary Dean and they will together, in consultation with the student, determine what steps need to be taken, if any, to complete the thesis.
+In the case of 3) above, the supervisor will notify the Seminary Dean and they will together, in consultation with the student, determine what steps need to be taken, if any, to complete the thesis.
 A thesis may only be deferred once.
-Failure to complete the thesis in one calendar year after a deferral would result on an "F" on the student's transcript.
+Failure to complete the thesis in one calendar year after a deferral would result in an "F" on the student's transcript.

-The chairperson and second reader may suggest changes while additional readers or other faculty members may only ask questions or make recommendations regarding the acceptance of the thesis.
+The supervisor and second reader may suggest changes while additional readers or other faculty members may only ask questions or make recommendations regarding the acceptance of the thesis.

 All matters regarding the supervision of the defense of the thesis rest with the thesis committee.
-Upon completion of the Oral defense, the chairperson must submit a 1-2 page written report of the thesis to the Dean of the Seminary and the thesis committee will assign a grade for the thesis, which is submitted to the Registrar's Office.
+Upon completion of the Oral defense, the supervisor must submit a 1-2-page written report of the thesis to the Dean of the Seminary and the thesis committee will assign a grade for the thesis, which is submitted to the Registrar's Office.